Are you facing a tough time, feeling stuck and struggling with confused and difficult emotions?

 The experience of being listened to non-judgementally, feeling heard and understood can bring deep relief from distress, with such greater self-awareness setting you on a new path with yourself and others.

-My approach is exploratory, supportive, and collaborative.
+My therapy approach is exploratory, supportive, and collaborative.
 Initially, you may find it helpful for us to explore your past in order to understand links with your present patterns of behaviour, attachment relationships and feelings.
 We can then work out your true needs and what choices may achieve them in a positive and practical way.

 People come to me for help a wide range of issues.
 Some of the more common difficulties that can be supported: